ORGANIZATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Significant Accounting Policies

-Our significant accounting policies are described in “Note 1 – Description of Business and Summary of Significant Accounting Policies” to our “Notes to Financial Statements” contained in “Part II, Item 8, Financial Statements and Supplementary Data” of our Annual Report on Form 10-K for the year ended December 31, 2022.
-There have been no material changes to these accounting policies.
+Our significant accounting policies are described in “Note 1 – Description of Business and Summary of Significant Accounting Policies” to our “Notes to Financial Statements” contained in “Part II, Item 8, Financial Statements and Supplementary Data” of our Annual Report on Form 10-K for the year ended December 31, 2021.
+There have been no material changes to these accounting policies, except for our accounting associated with our in-license agreement with Forma as discussed in detail in “Note 4 – Sponsored Research and License Agreements”.

 Based on our current operating plan, we believe that our existing cash, cash equivalents, and short-term investments will be sufficient to fund our expenses and capital expenditure requirements for at least the next 12 months from the date of issuance of this Form 10-Q.